-Zoning Map Revision Process Begins
+Zoning Map Revision Process Resumes

 The City of Columbia recently adopted, with a future implementation date, a new Unified Development Ordinance (UDO), which consolidates and revises the current zoning and land development ordinances.
 The UDO establishes zoning districts that each have a different set of permitted uses and development standards.